Health Benefits for Retired Clergy and Lay Employees

 - Travel Medical Protection to help with healthcare costs and other services when traveling

-- Employee Assistance Program providing mental health information, resources, and referrals
+- Employee Assistance Program providing behavioral health information, resources, and referrals

 - Health Advocate to help members navigate the healthcare and insurance systems